StackVista/stackstate-docs/use/perspectives/trace-perspective.md

 ### Topology Filters

-When you are in a view, you fetch traces for the components in that view.
-These same topology filters can be used in the Traces Perspective to reduce or increase the number of components for which you want to fetch traces.

-* Learn more about how to use topology filters on the [Topology Perspective page](topology-perspective.md).
-* Find out [how traces and topology](trace-perspective.md#traces-and-topology) are related.
+The View Filters pane on the left side of the screen in any View allows you to filter the sub-set of topology for which traces are displayed.
+Read more about [Topology Filters](filters.md#topology-filters)

 ### Trace Filters

-A trace can be filtered based on two properties of its spans: span types and span tags.
+A trace can be filtered based on two properties of its spans: **span types** and **span tags**.
 The image below shows the filters menu where you see filters for topology, events and traces:

 ![The Traces Perspective and its filters](../../.gitbook/assets/trace-filters.png)